tucher/JsonFusion/README.md

 #### Strongly typed, macro-free, codegen-free, with no allocations inside the library, zero-recursion on fixed-size containers, single-pass, high-performance JSON parser/serializer with declarative models and validation

+Your C++ types are the schema.
+JsonFusion generates a specialized parser for them at compile time.

 ## Motivating example

 ```cpp